 Good 5 card suit, 10 - 15 points

-Unlike an opening bid, points don't matter so much for a simple overcall in bridge.
+Unlike an opening bid, points don't matter so much for a simple overcall.
 A good 5-card suit is the key and good rule of thumb is two of the top four honours in the suit.

 Weak jump overcall